mohammadreza-ebrahimi/Cpp-Training/README.md

 In this repository, you would be trained the basics of C++ programming language.
 I have decided to train it step by step.
 If you do not know anything about **C/C++** there's no a problem.
 Just stick to the tutorial, at the end, you will be a C programmer.
 Here's I've listed the concepts you are supposed to learn.
+Also, there's very good websites to learn it like [this](https://beginnersbook.com/2017/08/c-plus-plus-tutorial-for-beginners/).

 ## Basics